Best Accounting & Finance Management Tools for eCommerce Brands in 2026

 Anaplan is licensed at an enterprise level with significant annual contracts.

 Beyond FP&A, Planful is increasingly used for broader operational planning, particularly where finance wants tight alignment with marketing and fulfilment.
 For a complex business structure spanning multiple brands and regions, it becomes a nerve centre linking demand forecasts, hiring plans, and inventory management system decisions back to the core accounting software and warehouse data.
+Teams using order management software can push operational data directly into Planful to close the loop between transactions and financial plans.

 Key features